-I’m a total Photo Snob.
-It bugs me when photos are grainy or blurry or poorly lit.
-One thing popular craft, design, and sewing blogs all have in common is good photos and I know that’s probably the first thing that draws most of us to a website.
+One thing the popular craft, design, and sewing blogs all have in common is good photos and I know that’s probably the first thing that draws most of us to a website.
 But don’t have the best camera (more on that in a minute) and I’ll be the first to admit my photos don’t always live up to my own expectations.
-Especially when winter hits here in Michigan and I subject you to dark photos of my creations that look like they were taken in a cave.
+Especially when winter hits here in Michigan and I post dark, grainy photos of my creations that look like they were taken in a cave.
 Which they pretty much were since the sun doesn’t make it up to this latitude for about four months and I begin to feel like a deep-sea creature with no eyes.
 And can I say, I appreciate the fact that if you guys even notice, at least you have the good manners not to mention it.

 So I have a few photo tricks.
 This is one of them: